KevinMenden/scaden/docs/usage.md

 So as long as they are not already in logarithmic space, Scaden will be able to handle both raw and normalized counts / expression values.

 ## Training data generation
-#### Under Development
-As version 0.9.2 is a pre-release version of Scaden, generation of artificial bulk RNA-seq data is not nicely implemented yet, but Scaden still ships with all the scripts to do it.
-There are generally three steps you have to do to generate training data, given you have a suitable scRNA-seq dataset:

-* Generate normalized counts and associated cell type labels
-* Generate artificial bulk samples
-* Merge all samples into a h5ad file

-I'll quickly explain how to go about that currently.
-I plan to make this workflow much easier in the future.
+To generate training data for Scaden, you will first have to process the scRNA-seq dataset(s) you want to use for training.
+Once you have done this, you can use Scaden's command `scaden simulate` to generate the actual training data.
+I will explain the process in the following.

 #### scRNA-seq data processing
 The first step is to process your scRNA-seq dataset(s) you want to use for training.
 I used Scanpy for this, and would therefore